Skip to contents

 Bootstrap t-test

-The boot_t_TOST function provides bootstrap-based inference using the percentile bootstrap approach outlined by Efron and Tibshirani (1993) (see chapter 16).
-The bootstrapped p-values are derived from the studentized version of a test of mean differences.
+The boot_t_TOST function provides bootstrap-based inference using the approach outlined by Efron and Tibshirani (1993) (see chapter 16).
 Overall, the results should be similar to t_TOST but with greater robustness to distributional violations.

 Advantages of Bootstrapping